viggy28/viggy28.dev/content/article/postgres-haproxy.md

 (1 row)
 ```

-I am going to stop the container which is running database on port 54325
+I am going to stop the container which is running a database on port 54325

 ```bash
 viggy28@Vigneshs-MacBook-Pro haproxy $ docker stop 89cd08ae8c7f